Curing

 Curing With Nitrates/Nitrites

-Meat cured only with salt, will have a better flavor but will also develop an objectionable dark color.
-Adding nitrites to meat will improve flavor, prevent food poisoning, tenderize the meat, and develop the pink color widely known and associated with smoked meats.
-In the past we used potassium Nitrate exclusively because its derivative, sodium nitrite was not discovered yet.
-Sodium Nitrate (NaNO3) does not cure meat directly and initially not much happens when it is added to meat.
-After a while micrococci bacteria which are present in meat, start to react with Nitrate and create sodium nitrite (NaNO2) that will start the curing process.
-If those bacteria are not present in sufficient numbers the curing process may be inhibited.
+Meat cured only with salt has a better flavor but develops an objectionable dark color.
+Adding nitrites to meat improves flavor, prevents food poisoning, tenderizes the meat, and develops the pink color widely known and associated with smoked meats.
+We used potassium Nitrate exclusively in the past because its derivative, sodium nitrite, has not yet been discovered.
+Sodium Nitrate (NaNO3) does not cure meat directly, and initially, not much happens when it is added to meat.
+After a while, micrococci bacteria, present in meat, start to react with Nitrate and develop sodium nitrite (NaNO2) that will start the curing process.
+If those bacteria are not present in sufficient numbers, the curing process may be inhibited.

 nitrate curing